sapkotaruz11/en_de_translator/README.md

 # en_de_translator
-English to Deutsch translator with frontend
+English to Deutsch translator and vice versa with frontend